Why Being a Peaceful Christian Doesn't Mean Being a Pushover

 A peacemaker is someone who brings God’s peace to others because true peace comes from a relationship with my man, Jesus.
-A peacemaker makes peace between God and man, not man and man.
-Peacemakers patiently plant and water spiritual seeds to grow good crops (People crops!).
+They make peace between God and Man, not Man and Man.
+They patiently plant and water spiritual seeds to grow good crops (people crops!).

 “But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.
 Now the fruit of righteousness is sown in peace by those who make peace.”

-I think I'm being a pushover and not a peacemaker, now what do I do?
+“Wait.
+I think I'm being a pushover and not a peacemaker, now what do I do?”

-1. Don’t stay in the home with an abuser, emotional or not.
-You may think you can handle it (and maybe you have been managing it) but it’s just not worth it.
+Don’t stay in the presence of an abuser, emotional or not.
+You may think you can handle it (and maybe you have been managing it), but it’s just not worth it.
 God doesn’t want us to live that way.
-Your loved one can live with a friend or family member (Or in their car for goodness sake-it’s not your problem) until the physical/drug/alcohol/sexual/emotional abuse stops.
-If they won't go, you go.
+Your loved one can live with a friend or family member (or in their car for goodness sake, it’s not your problem) until the physical/drug/alcohol/sexual/emotional abuse stops.
+If they don't go, you go.
 If you don’t have anyone to lean on, go to a women’s shelter.
-It’s going to be hard but it’s necessary.
-If you don’t stand up for yourself and stop the abuse you’re saying it’s okay.
-If you have children this is especially important because they’re looking to you to see what a healthy relationship looks like.
-Be Brave.
-Be Independent.
+It’s going to be hard, but it’s necessary.
+If you don’t stand up for yourself and stop the abuse, you’re saying it’s okay.
+If you have children, this is especially important because they’re looking to you to see what a healthy relationship looks like.
+Be brave.
+Be independent.
 Miss Independent.

-2. Love them and forgive them.
+Love them and forgive them.
 We are all sinners.
-God put us in our loved one's life for a reason.
-Plant seeds of faith by being an example of peace and forgiveness (even if you don't want to, just do it because God said you have to).
+God put you in our loved one's life for a reason.
+Plant seeds of faith by being an example of peace and forgiveness (even if you don't want to, just do it because God said you have to.
+Ha!).

-4. Be gentle.
+Be gentle.
 A soft word turns away wrath (Proverbs 15:1).
 Speak only when you can speak.
 Don’t scream.
 Don’t yell.
-Don’t spit out sarcasm (This is definitely my weak point, I'm a bit of a yeller/screecher).
+Don’t spit out sarcasm (this is definitely my weak point, I'm a screecher).
 It helps to pray before you talk about something.
-God WILL tell them things for you- you don't always have to say it.
+God WILL tell them things for you, relief!
+You don't always have to say it.

-5. Be willing to yield to God's healing process.
+Be willing to yield to God's healing process.
 What does that mean?
-It means we need to be patient.
+It means you need to be patient.
 Know when you’re hitting a wall.
-Yield to the Holy Spirit and allow Him to move in your loved one's situation.
-More prayer, less physical action.
+Yield to the Holy Spirit and allow Him to move in your loved one's heart.
+In the meantime, more prayer, more boundaries.